huyuanrong/CG3002-NUS-AY1718-Sem2-Grp1-/README.md

 For a more descriptive input on our entire workflow during our project [Our Final Report](https://docs.google.com/document/d/e/2PACX-1vSpjUFjRNl7e6JJQJJ65Yprw-i7BXjSwZDn2pg3ihJ2jsP31y5s0_-hbesywqSBOBQrMhCYndNM3Ybg/pub)
 <br />
 Do note that this link is read-only.
 Copyright is extended to only current teammembers.
-If any reference OR copying of code/ workflow is needed, feel free to contact us through github to gain the relevant permissions.
+If any reference OR copying of code/ workflow is needed, feel free to contact us through github to gain the relevant permissions.:exclamation::exclamation::exclamation:

 ## **Credit**
-This Readme file is done up by Justin Tan Kun Jie.
+This Readme file is done up by Justin Tan Kun Jie. :thumbsup: